IDA-FBK/mental-health-ontology/README.md

 > **⚠️ Important**
 >
-> To load and run the notebook correctly, please follow the instructions in the [README.md](https://github.com/IDA-FBK/mental-health-ontology/tree/conceptualization-dev/notebook/README.md).
+> To load and run the notebook correctly, please follow the instructions in the [README.md](https://github.com/IDA-FBK/mental-health-ontology/tree/main/notebook/README.md).

 ---
 > [!NOTE]
 > - For more detailed information, please refer to the paper.
 > - Two Turtle files showing how to model manual and automatic mental illness detection activities using MIAO are available [here](/examples/) (also used in the notebook).
+> - Use Cases are available [here](/use-cases/)

 ## Authors
 - Gianluca Apriceno: apriceno@fbk.eu